fluxninja/aperture/docs/content/get-started/policies/policies.md

 ## Introduction

-The easiest way to get started with policies in Aperture is to use the built-in blueprints' system.
+The easiest way to get started with policies in Aperture is to use the built-in blueprint system.
 Advanced users can learn about designing new policies by following the
 [signal processing](/tutorials/signal-processing/signal-processing.md)
 tutorials.